Flooring Tips

 White Oak Remains the Top Choice

 White oak continues to dominate hardwood flooring trends in 2026.
-It has a clean, tight grain, a versatile natural color range, and works with almost any design style — from modern farmhouse to contemporary minimalist to traditional rooms with crown molding.
+It has a clean, tight grain, a versatile natural color range, and works with almost any design style, from modern farmhouse to contemporary minimalist to traditional rooms with crown molding.

 White oak accepts stain evenly and looks equally great in a natural unfinished look or under a matte finish.
-Its hardness rating (Janka ~1360) means it holds up well under daily wear without requiring constant refinishing.
+Its Janka hardness rating (~1360) means it holds up well under daily wear without requiring constant refinishing.

-Real-world example: Many families choose white oak in open living and kitchen areas because it hides small scratches better than darker woods and stays looking fresh longer — even years after installation.
+Real-world example: Many families choose white oak in open living and kitchen areas because it hides small scratches better than darker woods and stays looking fresh longer, even years after installation.

 Natural and Light Wood Tones

 Light wood floors remain a cornerstone of 2026 flooring trends.
-Blonde oak, pale maple, and soft ash help rooms feel open, airy, and calm — especially in homes with smaller windows or lower ceilings.
+Blonde oak, pale maple, and soft ash help rooms feel open, airy, and calm, especially in homes with smaller windows or lower ceilings.
 These tones reflect natural light well and pair seamlessly with white cabinets, neutral walls, and warm-toned accents.

 A practical benefit homeowners love: dust and pet hair are far less noticeable on light floors than on dark ones, making daily upkeep much easier.